Main content of the website

 You do not need to own property to vote as a resident elector. [www2.gov.bc.ca]

-You may be eligible to vote as a non-resident property elector if you:
+You may vote as a non-resident property elector if you:

 • Are a Canadian citizen

-• Have lived in British Columbia for at least 6 months before you register to vote
+• Have lived in British Columbia for at least 6 months immediately before registering to vote

-• Have been a registered owner of real property in Kaslo for at least 30 days before registration
+• Have been a registered owner of property in Kaslo for at least 30 days immediately before registration

-• Do not qualify to vote as a resident elector in Kaslo
+• Do not qualify as a resident elector in Kaslo

 • Are not disqualified by law from voting